ioilmio/news-week-clone/README.md

 The aim of this project is to get familiar with Bootstrap classes and grid system to style and display different element on a page.
-This is my very first project using it and it was pretty complicated at first but now i feel pretty comfortable using it.
+This is my very first project using it and it was bit complicated at first but now i feel pretty comfortable using it.

 ![image](https://user-images.githubusercontent.com/51195150/77785009-cb197700-705b-11ea-832d-f47ee549d9fd.png)

--Used grid system of 12 column to separate the sections from each other
+-Used grid system of 12 column to separate the sections from each other -2 Navbar one on top of large device ,the other on all size in a sticky position -modular cards that resize without media queries

 ## Built With